a-rich/DJ-Tools/docs/how_to_guides/setup_object_storage.md

 # Setup Object Storage For Syncing Files

 In this guide you will learn how to setup access to an AWS S3 API compliant object store service.
-Once this access has been setup, you will be able to sync files between your USB and the Beatcloud.
+Once this access has been setup, you will be able to sync files with the Beatcloud.

 ## Why sync files in the first place?
 There are two primary reasons to sync your files to the cloud: